 An interesting theme of the book is how many aggressive arms control measures it proposes.
 A key proposal is restriction on combat robots smaller than 0.2 – 0.5 meters (approximately 8-20 inches) in size.
 Molecular manufacturing would enable combat robots the size of bacteria, but this author proposes a lower size limit of 20 inches?
 For such a treaty to be effectively enforced would require considerably more surveillance and top-down structure to exist in society than it does today.
 Sacrificing some degree of privacy to ban these robots would be well worth it; the combat capabilities of swarms of small robots would be so immense that they would nearly guarantee severe geopolitical instability.

 It’s laborious for me to explain why small robots would be a major risk, because it should be self-evident.
 Very small robots could be made exceedingly stealthy, they could provide comprehensive surveillance of enemy activities, and could inject lethal payloads of just a few microliters.
 Moreover, they could self-detonate after carrying out their mission, making them untraceable.
 Imagine the leadership of North Korea having possession of fly-sized robots providing surveillance of the military headquarters of every nation on the planet.
 They could sell this information to the highest bidder, completely destroying military information security.
 The detailed blueprints for the most advanced nuclear weapons could be made common knowledge.
 Clearly something we want to avoid.
 Most proposed countermeasures, such as hermetically sealing off every important facility, are not practical.
-Only through restricting the “means of production” in the hands of a responsible few can we avoid the worst scenarios.
+Only through restricting the “means of production” to the hands of a responsible few can we avoid the worst scenarios.

 The appeal of essentially reinstituting an aristocracy to cope with the challenges of emerging technologies is that would confer personal responsibility onto individuals for state actions.
 Not the sad facsimile of personal responsibility we see among elected officials today, who transfer or retire after a four or eight-year term, but the genuine responsibility that comes with having your name attached to something for the long haul.
 When someone messes up in democratic governments, faceless bureaucrats all point their fingers at one another and an “investigation” is formed, the purpose of which is to find nothing.
 When someone messes up in a monarchical government, responsibility ultimately rests with either an official with a long tenure, who may be dismissed, or the monarch him or herself.